radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 -	Create, update, or delete RadiantOne Directory (HDAP) stores
 -	Update RadiantOne LDAP schema
 -	Launch tasks
--	View synchronization topologies and manage synchronization components on the Global Sync Tab
+-	View synchronization topologies and manage synchronization components on the Synchronization Tab

 These functions are dictated by the following values of the vdPrivilege attribute in the group entry: